 You have done the necessary groundwork of understanding why you are creating a customer journey map, who you are building your map around, and what the customer mentality is at the different stages.

-Now the rubber meets the road, and you can plot out the journey!
+Now the rubber meets the road, and you can plot out the journey using our customer journey map template.

-Add your notes for each stage of the journey to the spreadsheet and flesh out any missing details.
+Add your notes for each stage of the journey to the customer journey map template and flesh out any missing details.

 It does not have to be pretty, clearly… here is a rough first pass at what we did for Vidalytics: